Dental Fillings in Huntsville AL

 Do you grind your teeth at night?
 Teeth clenching or grinding (bruxism) can wear down enamel and cause your teeth to be more susceptible to issues like cavities.
 Dr. King can help with chronic teeth grinding by creating a comfortable mouth guard that you can wear while you sleep that will protect your teeth from the damage caused by bruxism.

 Contact King Dental today at (256) 880-1884 if you suspect that you or a loved one may be suffering from bruxism.
 Dr. King can detect the telltale signs during a simple tooth examination and recommend the right mouth guard to protect your smile.

-Call King Dental to Schedule a Check-Up
+Call King Dental to Schedule a Check-Up in Huntsville

 Are you due for a routine dental check-up?
 This is a great time for Dr. King to evaluate your teeth for problems like clenching, grinding or tooth decay.

 Give us a call so we can get you on the schedule.
 If it’s been a while, please don’t be embarrassed.
 We won’t judge – we only want to help you improve your dental health.